 \subsection{Varying number of bins}

-We first study the robustness of our parameter estimation method with respect to the number of selected bins (dimension of eCDF vectors).
-We repeat the experiments described in Section~\ref{SEC:results_base} for a varying number of bins between 6 and 26, while keeping the other parameters fixed.
+We first study the robustness of our parameter estimation method for the number of selected bins (dimension of eCDF vectors).
+We repeat the experiments described in Section~\ref{SEC:results_base} for varying bins between 6 and 26 while keeping the other parameters fixed.
 The results were statistically identical to the ones shown in Figure~\ref{FIG:base_results} for all considered cases.
-From this result we conclude that the approach allows for a quite large flexibility with respect to the number of bins, once the considerations about numerical stability, discussed in Section~\ref{SEC:Bins} are taken into account.
+From this result, we conclude that the approach allows for relatively large flexibility concerning the number of bins once the numerical stability considerations discussed in Section~\ref{SEC:Bins} are considered.